bdthemes/ultimate-post-kit/readme.txt

 == Template Shortcode 🌅 ==

 Now you can create shortcodes for templates created with the Ultimate Post Kit widgets with the Template Builder menu and display the template as it is inside any page builder.
-Works on Gutenberg, Divi, Oxygen, Beaver Builder, etc.
+Works on Gutenberg, Divi, Oxygen, Beaver Builder etc.

 **[PURCHASE ULTIMATE POST KIT PRO FROM OUR WEBSITE]( https://postkit.pro/pricing/ )**